dcastro/dcastro.github.io/blog/_drafts/2026-03-04-the-hidden-perils-of-monad-base-control.md

 `ReaderT`, `LogT`).
 Forking state is innocuous, and there’s no output state to restore afterwards.

-You often can avoid stateful transformers by replacing `StateT` with mutable variables and `ExceptT` with runtime exceptions.
+You often can avoid stateful transformers by replacing `StateT s` with mutable variables such as `ReaderT (IORef s)`, and `ExceptT` with runtime exceptions.

 You can constrain your functions with `StM m a ~ a` to rule out stateful transformers.
 This is what the “safe” module